-The operation of the Prevention Principle will ensure that an Employer will lose its right to claim liquidated damages for delay if that delay was due to its own, employee's or agent's defaults, where there is no extension of time clause that specifically provides for extensions due to acts or defaults of the Owner and an extension has been validly granted thereunder.23 A claim that the Prevention Principle operates to set time at large usually arises in the following circumstances:
+The operation of the Prevention Principle will ensure that an Owner will lose its right to claim liquidated damages for delay if that delay was caused by an act of prevention, where there is no extension of time clause which specifically provides for extensions due to acts of prevention.
+A claim that the Prevention Principle operates to set time at large usually arises in the following circumstances:

-- where a Contractor alleges that the power to extend time has not been exercised, or has been exercised improperly - where there is no clause under the contract to extend time for the Employer's act of delay, or where that power cannot be exercised in the circumstances.
+- where a Contractor alleges that the power to extend time has not been exercised, or has been exercised improperly - where there is no clause under the contract to extend time for the Owner's act of delay, or where that power cannot be exercised in the circumstances.

-What acts or omissions of the Employer bring the Prevention Principle into operation?
+What acts or omissions of the Owner bring the Prevention Principle into operation?
 Courts generally have regarded any wrongful act or fault as sufficient to enliven the principle.
-It is not necessary that the act constitutes a breach of contract.24 The broadest view is that any act of the Employer, regardless of its fault element, is sufficient to engage it.
-Variations, whether authorised under the original contract or subsequently agreed, are regarded as acts of prevention for the purposes of the doctrine.25
+20 It is not necessary that the act constitutes a breach of contract.
+The broadest view is that any act of the Owner, regardless of its fault element, is sufficient to engage it.
+Variations are regarded as acts of prevention for the purposes of the doctrine.
+21